branic18/branic18/README.md

   </a>
 </p>

-# Hey, I'm Brandi, Software Engineer w/ Product Design background!
+# Hey, I'm Brandi, Product Engineer!

-- 🧠 Skilled in both product design and software engineering, bridging user experience and technical implementation
+- 🧠 Skilled in both software engineering and product design, bridging technical implementation with user experience
 - 🧪 Experimenting to deeply understand how systems function by breaking them down, reverse engineering and reframing them
 - 🔐 Learning secure coding and privacy-by-design to build safer, more responsible products

 Outside work: exploring nature, sketching ideas, playing logic games, and reading about design & tech ethics

-📌 Read my Security and Privacy Product Playbook below detailing my learning journey in security and privacy.
-Updated every 1-2 weeks

 ## Languages and Tools